 This way, if a hacker got their hands on Sara's long-term key, they still wouldn't be able to decrypt any secure conversations.
 Even if they stole a unique PFS encryption key, only Sara's communications with Cindy would be vulnerable.

-Two big things happened in the last five years to throw PFS schemes (such as the ephemeral Diffie-Hellman public key exchange) into the cybersecurity ring:
+Two big things happened in the last five years to throw more PFS schemes into the cyber security ring:

 First Edward Snowden showed us just how much network traffic has secretly been collected by the United States government—and if one group could run a mass surveillance program, so could others.
 For the first time in human history, global secret surveillance was not only a possibility but a reality.